ToruNiina/toml11/README.md

 NOTE: `_toml` literal returns a `toml::value`  that does not have comments.

 ## Conversion between toml value and arbitrary types

-You can also use `toml::get` and other related functions with the types you defined after you implement some stuff.
+You can also use `toml::get` and other related functions with the types you defined after you implement a way to convert it.

 ```cpp
 namespace ext